Bilal Skaf: Gang rapes

 In 2000, Bilal Skaf led a gang that engaged in a series of gang rapes in Sydney against women and girls as young as 14 years.
 In 2002, nine men, including Skaf, were sentenced to a total of more than 240 years' jail.

 Skaf was engaged at the time of his arrest and although his fiancée stood by him during his trial, she ended their engagement soon after his conviction.
 Skaf's response was to sketch cartoons depicting his former fiancée being raped and murdered.
 Since he was first charged in November 2000, Skaf has remained unrepentant.
 During his trial, he claimed he was involved only in cases of consensual sex, laughed when his verdict was read and swore at the judge when he received his sentence.

 On 16 September 2005, the New South Wales Court of Criminal Appeal reduced Skaf's 55-year sentence to a maximum of 28 years, with parole available after 22 years.
 NSW Attorney General Bob Debus decided that the government would seek leave for an appeal to the High Court of Australia against the sentence reduction.
 An earlier appeal had already reduced his sentence to 46 years, after a successful appeal against one of his convictions.

 On 3 February 2006, the High Court refused leave to appeal, arguing that the New South Wales Court of Criminal Appeal had been left with no choice because of the many errors by the trial judge in sentencing Skaf to 46 years.
 That meant he could be freed at the age of 42 in 2023.
 A further appeal led to a 31-year sentence being imposed.
 Skaf will now be eligible for release on 11 February 2033.

 Family

 Bilal Skaf is the brother of Mohammed Skaf, also a gang rape attacker sentenced to 32 years' jail for his part in the attacks.
-Bilal and Mohammed are the sons of Mustapha and Baria Skaf, who emigrated to Australia from war-torn Lebanon in the 1970s.
+Bilal and Mohammed are the sons of Mustapha and Baria Skaf, who emigrated to Australia from Lebanon in the 1970s.

 In 2019, his brother Mohammed Skaf began his application for release to parole where Margaret Cunneen SC, who prosecuted the men, together with their lawyer Omar Juweinat urged that he be granted parole.